openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Batch Credential Request {#batch-credential_request}

 The Batch Credential Endpoint allows a Client to send multiple Credential Request objects (see (#credential_request)) to request the issuance of multiple Credentials at once.
-A Batch Credential Request MUST be sent as a JSON-encoded object using the `application/json` media type.
+A Batch Credential Request MUST be sent as a JSON object using the `application/json` media type.

-The following keys are used in the Batch Credential Request:
+The following claims are used in the Batch Credential Request:

 * `credential_requests`: REQUIRED.
-Array that contains Credential Request objects as defined in (#credential_request).
+Array that contains Credential Request objects, as defined in (#credential_request).

 Below is a non-normative example of a Batch Credential Request: